Rapporter/pander/README.md

 `Pandoc.brew` could cook a file (default) or work with a character vector provided in the `text` argument.
 The output is set to `stdout` by default, it could be tweaked to write result to a text file and run Pandoc on that to create a `HTML`, `odt`, `docx` or other document.

-To export a brewed file to other then Pandoc's markdown, please use the `convert` parameter!
+To export a brewed file to other then Pandoc's markdown, please use the `convert` parameter.
 For example (please disregard the backslash in front of the percent sign):

 ```r
 text <- paste('# Header', '', 'What a lovely list:\n<\%=as.list(runif(10))\%>', 'A wide table:\n<\%=mtcars[1:3, ]\%>', 'And a nice chart:\n\n<\%=plot(1:10)\%>', sep = '\n')